GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 * You should visually check that the computed initial conditions seem reasonable.
 If the subgrid point spacing is too coarse, or the input contours are poorly behaved, then artefacts can occur, particularly near the trench.
-Typically these are minor spikes in deformation, and can be reduced by Kajiura filtering and by using a finer sub-unit-source point spacing.
+Typically these are minor spikes in deformation, and can be prevented by using a finer `cell_integration_scale`.
 Numerically it is challenging to compute very shallow ruptures over irregular source contours, because the Okada solutions for each sub-unit-source become very concentrated at shallow depths (high peaks/troughs of slip over a narrow area), and we rely on exact cancellation of neighbouring peaks/troughs to avoid artefacts.

 * If using Kajiura filtering with unit-sources, you can either apply the Kajiura filter to the unit sources directly before summing them